directus/directus/docs/app/filters.md

 QUESTIONS:

-- Do all Fields support filters??
-- Keep operator table here AND filter-rules... or just here?
+- Any functional difference between multiple Filters versus using `AND` Groups at base level.
+- What's a **validation permission**? `settings > roles & permissions` ? or sthg totally different?

 TODO:

-- For more technical info, see [Filter-Rules](/configuration/filter-rules/).
 - photos/videos
--
+- Optimize Filter-Rules - Move table to Filter-Rules

 # Filters

-> Filters, _a utility used extensively throughout Directus_, allow you to conditionally select Items from a Collection.
+> Filters, a utility used extensively throughout Directus, allow you to conditionally select Items from a Collection.
-> Use-cases include conditionally limiting Item search results, restricting Item access permissions to Users or Roles,
+> Use-cases include customizing Item search results, restricting Item access permissions to Users or Roles, building
-> building dashboard analytics Insights, and more.
+> dashboard analytics Insights, and more.

 <video autoplay muted loop controls title="What a Filters Look Like">
 	<source src="" type="video/mp4" />